opensanctions/nomenklatura/README.md

 This package offers an implementation of an in-memory data deduplication framework centered around the FtM data model.
 The idea is the following workflow:

 * Accept FtM-shaped entities from a given loader (e.g. a JSON file, or a database)
-* Build an in-memory inverted index of the entities for blocking
+* Build an in-memory inverted index of the entities for dedupe blocking
 * Generate merge candidates using the blocking index and FtM compare
 * Provide a file-based storage format for merge challenges and decisions
 * Provide a text-based user interface to let users make merge decisions